MicahParks/keyfunc/README.md

 // Create the middleware provider. jwtMiddleware := jwtmiddleware.New(jwtmiddleware.Options{

-	// Use the correct version of the KeyFunc method.
+	// Use the correct version of the Keyfunc method.
-	ValidationKeyGetter: jwks.KeyFuncF3T,
+	ValidationKeyGetter: jwks.KeyfuncF3T,

 	// Always ensure that you set your signing method to avoid tokens choosing the "none" method.
 	//